Wairarapa Activities

 By and large the Wairarapa is centred in the Ruamahanga catchment, bounded to the east by the Rimutaka and Tararua Ranges, to the north by Mt Bruce and the Manawatu catchment, and all the east coast from the Mataikona River north of Castle Point down to Cape Palliser, and the south coast around to Mukamukaiti Stream.

-Founded in 1872 and originally named Mellemskov, Eketāhuna is the Māori name.[1]
+Founded in 1872 and originally named Mellemskov, Eketāhuna is the Māori name.[1](approve sites)

 Castle Point